Want to know how to choose kitchen cabinet hardware? Here are the best tips to help you decide on pulls or knobs, finish, size and style.

-You have a blank slate, a brand spanking clean canvas.
+When we remodeled our ugly, dated 1950’s kitchen we had a completely blank slate, a brand spanking clean canvas.

 No more tiny rooms with people crammed on top of each other, mama stuck in the kitchen cooking, missing all the great conversations!

-I have to admit I spent many a sleepless night wondering if my dream was too much, or my ideas too far fetched.
+I have to admit I spent many a sleepless night wondering if my dream kitchen ideas were too much, or my ideas too far fetched.
+So many decisions to make!

 Knowledge is power and today I want to share how to choose kitchen cabinet hardware and how this one relatively small decision can have a great impact in your kitchen.